bcrowell/entropy/README.md

 This is a browser-based educational application that simulates an ideal gas consisting of identical, classical, hard spheres moving around inside a two-dimensional box.
 All collisions are perfectly elastic.
+To learn more about the specific mathematical properties of this sort of physical model, the keyword to search on is "dynamical billiards."

 The idea for this app was shamelessly copied from [this java applet](http://stp.clarku.edu/simulations/approachtoequilibrium/index.html).